 We have not paid any dividends since our incorporation.
 Even if future operations lead to significant levels of distributable profits, we currently intend that any earnings will be reinvested in our business and that dividends will not be paid until we have an established revenue stream to support continuing dividends.
 The proposal to pay future dividends to shareholders will in addition effectively be at the discretion of our board of directors after taking into account various factors including our business prospects, cash requirements, financial performance and new product development.
 In addition, payment of future dividends is subject to certain limitation pursuant to Swiss law or by our articles of association.
-See "Description of Share Capital and Articles of Association."
 Accordingly, investors cannot rely on dividend income from our common shares and any returns on an investment in our common shares will likely depend entirely upon any future appreciation in the price of our common shares.